mara/.github/profile/README.md

 Runnable apps that demonstrates how to build a data warehouse app with mara:

-* [Mara Example Project 1](https://github.com/mara/mara-example-project-1) - example ETL integrates publicly available e-commerce and marketing data into a more general modeling and structure for highlighting the capabilities of the Mara framework
+* [Mara Example Project 1](https://github.com/mara/mara-example-project-1) - example ELT integrates publicly available e-commerce and marketing data into a more general modeling and structure for highlighting the capabilities of the Mara framework
-* [Mara Example Project 2](https://github.com/mara/mara-example-project-2) - example ETL integrates PyPi download stats and GitHub repo activitiy metrics into more general Python project activity stats
+* [Mara Example Project 2](https://github.com/mara/mara-example-project-2) - example ELT integrates PyPi download stats and GitHub repo activitiy metrics into more general Python project activity stats

 &nbsp;